slimtoolkit/slim/README.md

 - `--include-shell` - Include basic shell functionality (default value: false)
 - `--include-workdir` - Keep files in working directory (default value: false)
 - `--include-last-image-layers` - Keep all files from the last number of layers in the image (default value: 0)
+- `--include-app-image-all` - Keep everything in the app part of the container image
+- `--app-image-start-instruction-group` - Instruction group (reverse) index that indicates where the app starts in the container image (stability note: likely to change from index to reverse count)
+- `--app-image-start-instruction` - Instruction (prefix) that indicates where the app starts in the container image
+- `--app-image-dockerfile` - Path to app image Dockerfile (used to determine where the application part of the image starts)
 - `--include-cert-all` - Keep all discovered cert files (default: true)
 - `--include-cert-bundles-only` - Keep only cert bundles
 - `--include-cert-dirs` - Keep known cert directories and all files in them